 In connection with the Note Offering, on February 3, 2016, the Company entered into a Third Amendment (the "Third Amendment") to the Deerfield Facility Agreement, Deerfield Convertible Notes and Deerfield Warrant with Deerfield.
 The Third Amendment, among other things, eliminated the Company's ability to require Deerfield to convert the Deerfield Convertible Notes into Company common stock.
 In addition, pursuant to the Third Amendment, Deerfield consented to the prepayment of the Term Notes and the issuance of the 2021 Notes.
-Except as modified by the Third Amendment, all terms and conditions of the Deerfield Facility Agreement remain in full force and effect.
+Except as modified by the Third Amendment and the Fourth Amendment (as described below in Note K "Subsequent Events"), all terms and conditions of the Deerfield Facility Agreement remain in full force and effect.